EternityForest/KaithemAutomation/kaithem/src/docs/chandlerscript.md

 Also immediately runs any 'now' bindings, the 'now' event is special

+### ChandlerScriptContext.clearBindings(b)

+Clear the bindings.
+But don't clear variables.

 ### ChandlerScriptContext.onBindingAdded(self, evt):
     Called when a binding is added that listens to evt.
 Does nothing, used for subclassing.